 What are blood types?

-Being given the wrong type of blood can be very dangerous.
-If you receive blood with the wrong sort of antigens, your body’s immune system could attack it.
+A blood test is done to find out the blood type before a blood transfusion, major surgery or having a baby.
+This is because it is very dangerous if you are given the wrong blood type.
+If someone receives blood with the wrong sort of chemicals, the body’s immune system could attack it.
 It is also possible for a mother and her baby to have incompatible blood types, and this will need treatment while the mother is pregnant.

-If you need a blood transfusion and you don’t know your blood type, or your blood type isn’t available, then there are other blood types that can be safely given to anyone.
+If you need a blood transfusion and you do not know your blood type, or your blood type is not available, then there are other blood types that can be safely given to anyone.

 The different blood types

-There are four different types of blood – A, B, AB and O. These names indicate whether your blood’s red cells carry the A antigen, the B antigen, both A and B antigens, or neither antigen.
+There are 4 different blood types – A, B, AB and O. These names indicate whether the blood’s red cells carry the A antigen, the B antigen, both A and B antigens, or neither antigen.

 The most common blood type in Australia is O positive and the least common is AB negative.